A beauty consultant by profession, Jayne has been advising on correct skin and hair care, makeup, and other cosmetics for almost 20 years.

-Cold cream is hard to get in some countries, but any light textured product for face and body like Nivea Soft Creme should do the trick.
-Although what is good for one isn’t always good for everyone, these creams are suitable for all skin types, including the oily and dry.
+Cold cream is hard to get in some countries, but any light-textured product for face and body like Nivea Soft Creme should do the trick.
+Although what is good for one person isn’t always good for everyone, these creams are suitable for all skin types, including oily and dry.

 For Very Dry Skin of Hands and Face

 If your facial skin is very dry and chapped, apply original Nivea Creme (or equivalent) mixed with vegetable or baby oil as a night cream.
 Just stir together equal portions of oil and cream and ply thickly over your face, neck and cleavage before getting into bed.